wiseodd/wiseodd.github.io/src/content/post/2015-06-22-developing-wagtail.md

 ---
-title: "Developing Blog with Wagtail"
+title: 'Developing Blog with Wagtail'
-description: "My experience on building this blog using Wagtail CMS, with zero Django knowledge.
-Let’s code our blog!"
+description: 'My experience on building this blog using Wagtail CMS, with zero Django knowledge.
+Let’s code our blog!'
 publishDate: 2015-06-22 12:51:00
 tags: [python, programming, web]
 ---